 Instructions

-2. Roast.
+- Roast.
 Cut the butternut squash in half lengthwise, scoop out the seeds, and place them, cut side down on a parchment-lined sheet pan.
-Cut the onion into 1-inch wedges, drizzle with olive oil, and place next to the butternut.
-Roast until tender, 25-35 minutes, depending on size, tossing the onions halfway through and removing them earlier if tender.
+Cut the onion into 1-inch wedges, drizzle with a little olive oil, and place next to the butternut.
+Roast until tender, 30-45 minutes, depending on size, tossing the onions halfway through and removing them early, when tender.

-3. Blend.
-Scoop out 2 heaping cups of roasted butternut squash and add it to the blender along with the onions broth, salt, pepper, nutmeg, sage and miso paste.
+- Blend.
+Scoop out 2 heaping cups of roasted butternut squash and add it to the blender along with the onions broth, olive oil, salt, pepper, nutmeg, sage and miso paste.
 If you want to add pecorino, blend it as well.
 Blend until silky smooth.

 Notes